aheadley/python-crunchyroll/README.md

 Lequel ?
 ~~~~

-### TODO
+### Testing

-  * Add a way to get the URL to the latest version of the player SWF
-  * Add logging via logging module
-  * Add unit tests
+Run the unit tests with:

+    $ python setup.py test

+Note that some of the unit tests will use a CR account which should be made
+available in the `CRUNCHYROLL_USERNAME` and `CRUNCHYROLL_PASSWORD` environment
+variables.

 ### LICENSE